laluka/lalubuntu/readme.md

 - Then, install signal (`install-signal`)
 - After, it will install and setup regolith because regolith is GOAT (`setup-regolith`)
 - To finish, some cleanup ! (`cleanup`)

-## Hardening

-Some quick hardening will be done :

-- First, some ufw (firewall) config `ufw-setup`
-- Then disabling some services (vars can be found `roles/hardening/defaults/main.yml`) `disable-service`
-- Install (vars can be found `roles/hardening/defaults/main.yml`) `install-secu-packages`
-- To finish, some cleanup ! (`cleanup`)

-> I rely on chrome for everything I can.
-I strongly recommend installing the extensions from `chrome-extensions.lst`

 ---

 ## Gotchas